Zahava’s Jessica Hendricks Yee forges the past and present with her stunning heirloom jewellery

-In anticipation of her November 8 to 11 Pop Up With Customization at Holt Renfrew Bloor Street, we spoke to Jessica about starting Zahava, the importance of symbolism, and forging together the past and present in a stunning collection of heirloom jewellery.
+We spoke to Jessica about starting Zahava, the importance of symbolism, and forging together the past and present in a stunning collection of heirloom jewellery.

 H Project has carried your line The Brave Collection for some time—how and why did you decide to start another line?